kwilkos/cxf/distribution/src/main/release/samples/handlers/README.txt

 Prerequisite
 ------------

-If your environment already includes celtix.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH, it is not necessary to run the environment script described in the samples directory README.
+If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH, it is not necessary to run the environment script described in the samples directory README.
 If your environment is not properly configured, or if you are planning